Genivia/RE-flex/README.md

 - Jun 21, 2019: 1.2.3 fixed reflex long regex string generation, namespaces with option `--full`, updated documentation and other improvements.
 - Jun 24, 2019: 1.2.4 fixed an issue with `reflex::StdMatcher` (`std::regex`) causing failures to match input with `split`.
 - Jul  2, 2019: 1.2.5 added `reflex::Input::in(const char *memptr, size_t memlen)` to read a memory segment (for scanning etc.), added `reflex::Input::streambuf` class to use a `reflex::Input` object as a `std::streambuf`, improved `yy_scan_buffer` and `yy_scan_bytes`.
+- Jul  3, 2019: 1.2.6 fixed a problem with lazy quantifiers used within negative patterns.

 [logo-url]: https://www.genivia.com/images/reflex-logo.png
 [reflex-url]: https://www.genivia.com/reflex.html